tetomonti/Hydra/docs/user_docs/index.rst

  User's Guide
 ==============

-"Pipeline name" is a semi-automated pipeline that runs a suite of tools required to perform analysis using high-throughput RNA Sequencing data.
+Hydra is a fully-automated pipeline that runs a suite of tools required to perform analysis using high-throughput RNA sequencing data.

 The pipeline takes list of user-specified parameters in the form of a parameter file (which also contains pointers to the pipeline scripts folder and raw files to be run using the pipeline) and does a complete run, with added flexibility in how programs are utilized